-Seattle Public Schools' internal auditors completed audits of online credit recovery at Franklin High School, Cleveland High School, Center School, and Rainier Beach High School during the 2017-18 school year.
+The internal auditors completed audits of online learning at Franklin High School, Cleveland High School, Center School, and Rainier Beach High School during the 2017-18 school year.
 Their findings prompted the Department of College and Career Readiness to engage the High School Policy Work Group to look deeply into 2024SP.
 As part of the process of revisioning 2024SP, work group representatives researched out-of-district and credit retrieval procedures at other districts and used their research to inform the revisions recommended by the group.